Chit Swe: Biography

+When his father was promoted to Inspector of Post Offices, the whole family moved to Bago, where he attended Mcgrath Private School, in the east of Charch, where he learnt English.
+His mother, Daw Khin Tint, died in 1940 aged 38 due to tuberculosis.

-He had no money so he worked while he attended University.
-In 1952, he had no money to pay for University and due to his family issues, he left his sister and brother with his relatives who lived in Kyauk Myaung, Yangon.
-Fortunately, the Army called for officers so he joined and attended the 8th intake of Officers Training School, Bahtoo in March 1952.
-Hla Myint (Win Oo), a very well-known singer/actor of that time who later came to visit Mawlamyaing when Chit Swe was head of South Eastern Commend, and he went to Pyin Oo Lwin with the head of CSM Saw Lwin.
+He had no money so he worked while he attended university.
+In 1952, he had no money to pay for his fees there, and, due to his family issues, he left his sister and brother with his relatives who lived in Kyauk Myaung, Yangon.
+The army called for officers so he joined up, and attended the 8th intake of Officers Training School, Bahtoo in March 1952.

+Career

 In 1981, he was head of North Eastern Command in Myanmar Army.
 In 1983, he was head of South Eastern Command and he was promoted to Brigadier General.

 Bureau of Special Operations

-In 1985, he was head of Bureau of Special Operations 2 in Myanmar Army, when there were only two BSO in Myanmar Army.
-Head of No. 1 BSO was Major General Sein Aung and on November 19, 1986, he was promoted to Major General.
+In 1985, he was head of Bureau of Special Operations 2 in Myanmar Army.
+On November 19, 1986, he was promoted to Major General.
 When he was head of BSO 2 he moved to Yangon from Mawlamyaing.
 In Yangon he lived in U Wi Sar Ya Road in front of Na Wa Rat Avenue.
 His major operations were Kayin State, Mon State, and Tanintharyi Division.
 In BSO he was also in charge of Than Taung in Kayin State.
-As BSO 2 his major enemies are KNU.
 His major function was to negotiate between the requirements of Regional Military Commands and Light Infantry Divisions in operations and ßKa Ka Kyi: à.
 Headquarter.

 Korean plane crash search

-He got the order from headquarters to search for the commercial plane, Boeing 737, from Korea which crashed while flying from Bahrain to Bangkok in Myanmar.
+He was ordered by headquarters to search for the commercial Boeing 737 aircraft from Korea which crashed while flying from Bahrain to Bangkok in Myanmar.
 First he searched Dawei, Heain dar, Taung thone Lone, Myittar, Sin Phyu Dine because this is the route to Bangkok Airport, 100 miles distant from Dawei.
-The plane was not found so they searched again in extensively in the Myanmar Sea.
+The plane was not found so they searched again extensively in the Myanmar Sea.
 The plane was not found in the sea either.
-So they predicted the plane would be the place where Andersen Ship was shipwrecked.